(by Daniela McVicker)

 Consider the clarity of the stoneStones might have various imperfections on them, the number of these depends on the clarity rating.
 Make no mistake, many stones look great regardless of their flaws, sometimes they even add character.

 Personal style is what it all boils down to - which one do you love.
 Don't buy into birthstones, energy healing or spirituality if you're not enjoying the stone.
 You should base your decision on what you love, what matches your style, and how you see it incorporating into your lifestyle or day.

 At the end of the day, you want to look down at your necklace, and absolutely adore what you see.

 Perhaps you're much more of a Lapis Lazuli type of stone, rather than a ruby lover.
 That's completely fine.
 Never sweep your preferences and tastes under the rug.

 We hope these little hints help you to choose the stone for your necklace.
 With something so precious, being so close to your heart, we understand how important it is that you find the perfect one for you.

 With these easy little steps, we can confidently say that you'll be loving your choice of stone, wearing your necklace with pride, and quite possibly reaping the health benefits too.

-Daniela McVicker is a well-known writer, a contributor to Topwritersreview and a blogger.
+Daniela McVicker is a well-known writer, a contributor to Topwritersreview and a chief editor at Essay Maker.
 Her primary fields of interest include business communication, leadership, and management.
 On her Twitter page, she often shares her insights about leadership presence and building the relationship between a leader and employees.